unbit/uwsgi-docs/PyPy.rst

 Contributors: Alex Gaynor, Armin Rigo

 Since uWSGI 1.9.11 a new pypy plugin based on cffi is available.
-The old one, base on (slow) cpyext has been removed from the tree.
+The old one, based on (slow) cpyext has been removed from the tree.

 The plugin is currently supported only on Linux systems.
 Next releases will support other systems as well.